Don’t Do Shoulda, Woulda, Coulda!

 When you’re packing for your next vacation, don’t forget your travel journal.
-With the charts and logs, travel journals are not only great for planning your trips they are also great for documenting special moments during your travels.
+Along with the charts, maps and logs, travel journals are not only great for planning your trips, they’re also great for documenting special moments during your travels.
 Sounds like fun, right?
 To help you keep track of your travel memories, we’ve got five helpful tips.

 Journaling While Traveling

 Making time to journal in the midst of your cruise or camping trip can be difficult, but it’s well worth the effort.
 Vacations seem to always end before you know it, so writing in a travel journal will encourage you to slow down and reflect on your experiences before it’s over.
 Whether you write in your journal before going to bed or first thing in the morning, be sure to schedule at least 30 minutes every day for dedicated writing time.
 If that sounds like too much time, try 10 or 15 minutes, or even just a few sentences a day and try to work the time you spend journaling up slowly.

 5 Travel Journal Writing Prompts

 Think of your travel journal as part bullet journal, part Mindful journal, and part scrapbook.
 Your travel journal is the perfect place to keep track of your mementos, pictures, and plans.
 Need some help getting started?
 These five writing prompts will help record your travel memories.

 1. Map Your Journey

 We don’t use paper maps like we used to.
 Most of us rely on smartphone apps to get around.
 For the purpose of your travel journal, print some maps from the Internet or get maps from the local visitors center.
 It can be a map of the city, state, or country.
 Take some time and mark your journey.
 You can also mark places you want to visit on your next trip.
 This activity can help you gain perspective.
 The world is such a big place and there is so much for us to explore.